fran-man/fran-man.github.io/_posts/2021-01-19-entropy-and-complexity.markdown

 In my 9 years as a professional software engineer, I've been in many discussions, some technical, some not so technical, that are related to eliminating or reducing complexity.
 I'm sure many others will have been too.

-These discussions are interesting and often seem practically very useful, however, it can often seem that no matter how much you discuss and plan to reduce complexity, and how much refactoring, simplification etc. you do, that you still end up with an over-complicated system.
+These discussions are interesting and seem practically very useful, however, it can often seem that no matter how much you discuss and plan to reduce complexity, and how much refactoring, simplification etc. you do, that you still end up with an over-complicated system.